markbirbeck/sifttt/README.md

 ## The Future is Beamish

-It has been quite difficult to add new features relating to the chaining and nesting of pipelines, mainly due to the way Sifttt has modeled itself on the `logstah` approach.
+It has been quite difficult to add new features relating to the chaining and nesting of pipelines, mainly due to the way Sifttt has modeled itself on `logstash` recipes.

-There are also a number of other features that I wanted to add -- such as being able to process different parts of a recipe on different servers -- which would required creating full featured 'wrappers' around each possible processing step.
+There are also a number of other features that I wanted to add -- such as being able to process different parts of a recipe on different servers -- which would require creating full-featured 'wrappers' around each possible processing step.
+(For example, I've long been able to use Amazon's SQS queues as input to a `gulp` task, but I also want various steps in a `gulp` pipeline to be able to use external queues without the programmer having to make any changes.)

 For this reason I started looking around for a suitable terminology to adopt for what I was trying to create and found the closest was the one provided by Apache Beam.